 Kids are naturally curious and sharing fun simple science activities at home or in the classroom is just another way to get kids learning.
 We love to keep our science playful too!

 Let’s keep it basic for our younger or junior scientists!
 Chemistry is all about the way different materials are put together, and how they are made up including atoms and molecules.
 It’s also how these materials act under different conditions.
 Chemistry is often a base for physics so you will see overlap!

 What might you experiment with in chemistry?
 Classically we think of a mad scientist and lots of bubbling beakers, and yes there are reaction between bases and acids to enjoy!
 Also, chemistry involves matter, changes, solutions, and the list goes on and on.

 We will be exploring simple chemistry you can do at home or in the classroom that isn’t too crazy, but is still lots of fun for kids!
-You can check out some more chemistry activities here.
-Check out the video!
-You can never recreate the same look twice.
+You can check out more chemistry experiments for kids.

 HOW TO SET UP A MAGIC MILK SCIENCE EXPERIMENT

 If you want to make this truly a science experiment where you are adding a bit of scientific method to your activity, you need to change up one variable.
 You can learn more about the scientific method here.
 What variable would you change?
 The milk maybe?